JavlonAbdumannopovv/react-interview-questions/README.md

      }
      ```

-     It is recommended to always use the “object shorthand” form for the `mapDispatchToProps`.
+     Recommend always using the “object shorthand” form for the `mapDispatchToProps`

-     Redux wraps it in another function that looks like (…args) => dispatch(onTodoClick(…args)), and pass that wrapper function as a prop to your component.
+     Redux wrap it in another function that looks like (…args) => dispatch(onTodoClick(…args)), and pass that wrapper function as a prop to your component.

       ```javascript
        const mapDispatchToProps = ({